jodienorris030/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first; optimize only when necessary and after profiling.
 Remember that simplicity and clarity enhance robustness and evolvability."

 This quote emphasizes the importance of not overcomplicating code or prematurely trying to make it faster before understanding where performance bottlenecks truly lie.
 It's a timeless reminder for developers to prioritize good software design and architecture, which often leads to better long-term results than ad-hoc optimizations.

+# 2024-03-15
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+1. Prioritize tasks: When you are working on a project, it is essential to determine which tasks are the most important and which can be completed later.
+By prioritizing your tasks in this way, you can ensure that you focus on the critical aspects of the project and make progress more quickly.
+2. Plan ahead: Planning is crucial for any project.
+When starting a new project or working through a complex problem, take the time to plan your approach and outline the steps you will take to solve the issue.
+Planning ahead will save you time and effort in the long run.
+3. Stay organized: As a programmer, maintaining organization is vital.
+Use version control systems like Git to keep track of your code, organize your files and directories, use code editing tools like Atom or Visual Studio Code, which provide functionality like autocomplete and syntax highlighting.
+These tools will make your work more seamless and efficient.